computationalcognitivescience/lovelace/content/_part_iii/sim_subset_choice.md

         personsDisliked: Set[Person],
         like: (Person, Person) => Boolean,
         k: Int): Set[Person] = {

+    // Input must satisfy these constraints, or program halts. require(personsLiked <= persons, "personsLiked must be a subset of persons") require(personsDisliked <= persons, "personsDisliked must be a subset of persons") require(personsLiked /\ personsDisliked == Set.empty, "intersection between personsLiked and personsDisliked must be emtpy") require(personsLiked \/ personsDisliked == persons, "union of personsLiked and personsLiked must equal persons")

     // Specify that invitees is valid if |G /\ D| <= k. def atMostKDislikes(invitees: Set[Person]): Boolean =